At Chennestone School, we recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils.

 The named Safeguarding governor is Mrs E Eggleton

-Peer on peer abuse: please see bottom of page Peer on peer abuse - parent information leaflet.
+Child on child abuse: please see bottom of page Child on child abuse - parent information leaflet.

 Keeping children safe online: